Introduction to FSCSS Arrays

 @random Arrays @random([@arr.name(,)]) Dynamic, varied styling Random backgrounds, interactive elements

-Arrays join @arr.name(separator) separate array with words or character commonly used with random and similar functions
+Arrays join @arr.name(separator) Separate array with words or character commonly used with random and similar functions

 @fun Arrays @fun(name){key: value} Organized design systems Theming, design tokens, component libraries